Brand development that increases sales velocity, guaranteed.

 Companies may offer convenience based on location, ease of use, broad accessibility, multi-platform support, or product design.
 For instance, the Swiffer WetJet is advertised as a convenient alternative to a traditional mop due to its disposable mopping pads.
 Consumers can easily clean without the hassle of dealing with dirty mop heads.

 Convenience can come at a cost.
 Companies must ensure they have the resources to deliver on their promise.
 It must have a strong development team for multi-platform support or automatic refill programs for products that require constant replenishment.
-When positioning on convenience, a company must more intentionally understand the product journey, looking for friction points prior to first use and as the product is handled over time.
+When prioritizing convenience, a company must more intentionally understand the product journey, identifying friction points before first use and as the product is used over time.

 Price-Based Positioning Strategy